orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2022.1.md

 ![Control names in overlay](images/builder-control-name-overlay.png)

-### Ability to change "Add Another Repetition" label
+### Ability to change the "Add Another Repetition" label

 For sections with repeated content, like for the "Repetition Label", the "Add Repetition Label" tab allows you to set a label that applies to the button used to add repetitions.